EmanonUser/Prom117/README.md

 $ vim lib/Secret/Secret.h
 ```

-If you use VScode download the PlatformIO extension, from there you will be able to compile the sketch and flash it on the ESP12\
+If you use VScode download the PlatformIO extension, from there you will be able to compile the sketch and flash it on the NodeMCU\
 Or you can do it in cli

 ```sh